feast-dev/feast/docs/how-to-guides/adding-a-new-offline-store.md

 from feast.infra.offline_stores.contrib.postgres_offline_store.tests.data_source import (
     PostgreSQLDataSourceCreator,
 )

-AVAILABLE_OFFLINE_STORES = [("postgres", PostgreSQLDataSourceCreator)]
 ```
 {% endcode %}

-to test the offline store against the Feast universal tests.
+4. You should swap out the `FULL_REPO_CONFIGS` environment variable and run the integration tests against your offline store.
+In the example repo, the file that overwrites `FULL_REPO_CONFIGS` is `feast_custom_offline_store/feast_tests.py`, so you would run:

+    ```bash
+    export FULL_REPO_CONFIGS_MODULE='feast_custom_offline_store.feast_tests'
+    make test-python-universal
+    ```

     If you have configured the offline stores and only that offline store is being used in `FULL_REPO_CONFIGS`, `make test-python-integration-container` should work as it tests the offline store and online stores that are containerized in Docker.
 All of the containerized integration tests should pass and if they don't, this indicates that there is a mistake in the implementation of this offline store!

-Remember to add your datasource to `repo_config.py` similar to how we added `spark`, `trino`, etc, to the dictionary `OFFLINE_STORE_CLASS_FOR_TYPE` and add the necessary configuration to `repo_configuration.py`.
+5. Remember to add your datasource to `repo_config.py` similar to how we added `spark`, `trino`, etc, to the dictionary `OFFLINE_STORE_CLASS_FOR_TYPE` and add the necessary configuration to `repo_configuration.py`.
 Namely, `AVAILABLE_OFFLINE_STORES` should load your repo configuration module.

-### Dependencies
+### 7. Dependencies

-Finally, if your offline store requires special packages, add them to our `sdk/python/setup.py` under a new `<OFFLINE>_STORE_REQUIRED` list with the packages and add it to the setup script so that if your offline store is needed, users can install the necessary python packages.
+Add any dependencies for your offline store to our `sdk/python/setup.py` under a new `<OFFLINE_STORE>__REQUIRED` list with the packages and add it to the setup script so that if your offline store is needed, users can install the necessary python packages.
 These packages should be defined as extras so that they are not installed by users by default.
 You will need to regenerate our requirements files.
 To do this, create separate pyenv environments for python 3.8, 3.9, and 3.10.
 In each environment, run the following commands:

 ```